 What are corns?

-What are the causes of corns?
+What causes corns?

 Feet spend most of their life in moist, close condition and this is the perfect place for bacterial infections to start.
 If bacteria enter a corn this can cause the area to become infected.
-If a corn is infected, you will notice pus or fluid discharging from it.
+When a corn is infected, you will notice pus or fluid discharging from it.

 The treatment of corns

-Most corns will disappear on their own over time after the friction or pressure has been solved.
+Most corns will disappear on their own over time after the friction or pressure has been removed..
 However, there are some remedies that you can use to try to speed up the healing, including:

-- Salicylic acid liquids and plasters – these aren’t suitable for everyone, so please consult your doctor before use.
+Salicylic acid liquids and plasters – these aren’t suitable for everyone, so please consult your doctor before use.

-- Moleskin shoe inserts – these can help take the pressure off of the area.
+Moleskin shoe inserts – these can help take the pressure off of the area.

 Antibiotics – if you think you have an infected corn you need to see your doctor.